 Why do people invest in startups?
-The reality is that 3 out of 4 startups fail.
-But whether it’s because of the passion that drives the founding team, a great opportunity in the market you’re familiar with or a simple scalable solution to a problem, it’s exciting.
-That’s not a good enough reason on its own, so do continue reading to learn about the best 6 reasons to invest in startups.
+The reality is that as many as 3 out of 4 startups fail.
+But it is exciting: because of the passion that drives the founding team, because it’s a great opportunity in the market you’re familiar with, or even because it is a simple scalable solution to a problem.
+That’s not a good enough reason on its own, so do continue reading to learn about 6 reasons to invest in startups.

 Why invest in Startups